Here to stay: The millennial marketplace. Part 2

 Instead of gimmicky live streams and Instagram updates, gather intelligence on your millennial consumers—their tastes, concerns, digital behavior, purchase patterns, and channel/device propensities—so that you can move past isolated.
 Instead, each experience should be impactful exchanges that are contextualized by past and real-time data and inform subsequent interactions in other channels.

-Secure the right automation solutions.
+Secure the right marketing automation solutions.
 You’ll first need a strong data foundation to consolidate your data sources and to offer reliable predictions and recommendations.
-Ensure you possess both omnichannel campaign orchestration and a real-time rules engine.
+Ensure you possess both omnichannel campaign orchestration and a real-time omnichannel rules engine.
 They will help you bridge offline and online touchpoints, fusing data, events, and triggers to calibrate your responses in real time to maximize impact.
 Every aspect of your digital assets—from webpages and social conversations to URLs—should be optimized to help refine the individual millennial consumer’s journey.
 However exhaustive your planning may seem, millennials never fail to surprise.